powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 The default value for this parameter is `IidmImportExportMode.NO_SEPARATED_FILE_FOR_EXTENSIONS`.

 ## iidm.export.xml.incremental-conversion
 The `iidm.export.xml.incremental-conversion` property is an optional property that defines whether the export type is incremental or not.

-Setting that attribute to true lets us export only the elements having control, state or topology attributes. we export those elements to three separated files `base-TOPO.xiidm`, `base-STATE.xiidm` and `base-CONTROL.xiidm`.
+Incremental means here that only network variables will be exported.
+Note that this export is not a full export, contrary to the three previous modes, described above.
+Setting that attribute to true lets us export only the elements having control, state or topology attributes.
+These elements are exported into three separated files (by default):

+   - `base-STATE.xiidm` file: contains only network elements having state attributes.

+   - `base-TOPO.xiidm` file: contains only network elements having topology attributes.

+   - `base-CONTROL.xiidm` file: contains only network elements having control attributes.

-The default value for this parameter is `false`.
+The default value of this parameter is `false`.

 ## iidm.export.incremental.xml.topo
-The `iidm.export.incremental.xml.topo` property is an optional property that defines whether the XIIDM exporter has to export elements having topology attributes in a TOPO file or not.
+The `iidm.export.incremental.xml.topo` property is an optional property that defines whether the XIIDM exporter has to export elements having topology attributes in a `base-TOPO.xiidm` file or not.

 That property is taken into account only when the export type is incremental, its default value is `true`.
 ## iidm.export.incremental.xml.state
-The `iidm.export.incremental.xml.state` property is an optional property that defines whether the XIIDM exporter has to export elements having state attributes in a STATE file or not.
+The `iidm.export.incremental.xml.state` property is an optional property that defines whether the XIIDM exporter has to export elements having state attributes in a `base-STATE.xiidm` file or not.

 That property is taken into account only when the export type is incremental, its default value is `true`.
 ## iidm.export.incremental.xml.control
-The `iidm.export.incremental.xml.control` property is an optional property that defines whether the XIIDM exporter has to export elements having control attributes in a CONTROL file or not.
+The `iidm.export.incremental.xml.control` property is an optional property that defines whether the XIIDM exporter has to export elements having control attributes in a `base-CONTROL.xiidm` file or not.

 That property is taken into account only when the export type is incremental, its default value is `true`.
 ## iidm.export.xml.extensions